 The Wisconsin Rules of Appellate Procedure apply to the proceedings, which are very different from what you experienced when going through a family law trial.
 However, when successful, you may be able to have a disagreeable order reversed, get a rehearing, or other forms of appellate relief.

 If you believe that errors or legal inconsistencies were behind a family law court order, time is of the essence to retain experienced counsel for assistance with an appeal.
 Trials are certainly complicated, but the level of complexity increases significantly with the appellate process.
 Our team at Karp & Iancu, S.C. is knowledgeable about the relevant laws and experienced in handling family law appeals, so please contact us right away.
-You can schedule a free consultation with one of our Kenosha appeals attorneys, but some basic information is also helpful.
+You can schedule a consultation with one of our Kenosha appeals attorneys, but some basic information is also helpful.

 Summary of Appeals in Wisconsin Family Law Cases